 - A bachelor’s degree in any discipline from a regionally or nationally accredited university and a minimum grade point average (GPA) of 3.0.
-Students with a GPA less than 3.0 may be considered for a provisional admission and should connect with Student Services for more information.
+Students with a GPA less than 3.0 may be considered for provisional admission and should contact an enrollment adviser for more information.

 - Your resume.